A Brief Overview of the Journal

 The Canadian Journal of Administrative Sciences (CJAS) was founded in 1983 by the Administrative Sciences Association of Canada (ASAC) and is currently hosted at the John Molson School of Business at Concordia University.
 Published by Wiley-Blackwell, CJAS received financial support from the Social Sciences and Humanities Research Council of Canada (SSHRC) and is proud to be an ISI-listed journal.

 Our readership includes academics, professionals, and government institutions with a research interest in the operation and administration of organizations.

 Areas of Focus

 CJAS is a multi-disciplinary business journal, accepting conceptual and empirical papers written in either English or French within the following streams:

 CJAS especially welcomes inter-disciplinary research that draws from two or more of the established business disciplines listed above.

 CJAS publishes quarterly, with 8 to 10 articles per issue.
-In 2020, 65% of submitting corresponding authors was affiliated with institutions from outside of Canada, reflecting a highly-diverse international base of contributors.
+In 2020, 65% of submitting corresponding authors were affiliated with institutions from outside of Canada, reflecting a highly diverse international base of contributors.